nestauk/industrial-taxonomy/reports/section_4.md

 : High similarity pairs of divisions not captured by the SIC taxonomy. {#tbl:list-of-sims}

-The fact that the SIC taxonomy doesn't capture these relationships is more a limitation of imposing a single hierarchy (in the form of a taxonomy) than a limitation of the SIC taxonomy itself.
+The fact that the SIC taxonomy does not capture these relationships is more a limitation of imposing a single hierarchy (in the form of a taxonomy) than a limitation of the SIC taxonomy itself.

 Finally, we note that many sectors possess a high degree of similarity to many (if not most) industries - e.g. _Office administrative, office support, and other business support activities (82)_ -